 A native of Douglas County, Mr. Thomason moved to Gwinnett County with his family.
-Mr. Thomason graduated from Snellville High School, and received a BS and Master of Education degrees from Oglethorpe University.
+Mr. Thomason graduated from Snellville High School and received both his bachelor's and master's degrees from Oglethorpe University.
 He taught in Centerville and Sugar Hill schools and was principal both at Centerville School and Suwanee High School.
 He came to Snellville High School in 1946 as a math teacher and served as principal of the high school during its last term, 1956-57, when W. C. Britt left the school system to work for the State Department of Education.
 South Gwinnett High School opened in the fall of 1957 and the old granite building became Snellville Elementary School.
 Mr. Thomason was principal of Snellville Elementary until it was replaced by Britt Elementary in 1969.

 Mr. Troy, as he was called by students and faculty, took pride in the appearance of his school both inside and out.
 He desired that the new building open looking the best it could.
 When funds were not available to plant shrubbery around the building, Mr. Troy provided the funds himself (the PTA reimbursed him the first year).
 Ten days before school opened, Mr. Troy was involved in a tractor accident as he helped finish landscaping the grounds.
 School opened on schedule but without Mr. Troy.
 He was in the hospital recuperating from surgery on his leg that was broken in the accident.
 A former educator and friend of Mr. Troy’s, Richard Norton, assisted with the opening, along with a fifth-grade teacher, Sybil Mitchell, and school secretary Margaret Nash.
 Mr. Norton came morning and afternoon to attend to problems and report back to Mr. Troy.
 As soon as Mr. Troy was released from the hospital, he came to school to take up his duties in a wheelchair.